WilenChen/ngNode/README.md

 ```

 ##How simply ngNode be?
-with simple config object above, a web application is made, and a default model "user" .
+with simple config object above, the ngNode application is made, and a default model "user" is defined in it.
-and you can make your own model as well, once a custom model is made,  what ngNode will do with the custom model?
+and you can make your own model as well, once a custom model is created and app start,  what ngNode will do with the custom model?

 **In server side**
- 1. data collection is created with the schema which in model config
+ 1. data collection is created with the schema which define in model config
  2. service with crud actions are created
  3. crud routers are created
- 4. custom data init when the app is started
+ 4. custom data init when the app start
  5. custom hooks inject in crud actions

 **In client side**
  1. custom fields of collection with display title, sortable field, query fields, edit type.
  2. auto generate data table with custom page size and page toolbar
- 3. auto generate create, edit and remove link and the client side routers and ajax request as well
+ 3. auto generate "create", "edit" and "remove" link and client side routers and ajax request as well
- 4. display field value in either default value or custom "render" function
+ 4. display field value in either default value or return form custom "render" function
- 5. muti edit types are support, including normal text, textarea, datepicker, checkbox, select.
+ 5. multi edit types are support, including normal text, textarea, datepicker, checkbox, date list.

 ## How to define custom model
 ngNode will try to find models in your app's "/models" folder

 the follow json config is what the custom model config look like:

 ```javascript